Christy131/Wow-Project-ReEntry101/README.md

 # Wow-Project-ReEntry101

--Our project is a website to assist the formerly incarcerated to find resources and connect with others when re-entering into society.
+- Our project is a website to assist the formerly incarcerated to find resources and connect with others when re-entering into society.
 There will be a resources page with helpful links and information.
 Also a page where questions can be asked and answered by others.
 =======